PayString/paystring-documentation/docs/metrics.md

   - `not_found` - as address was not found for the PayID lookup (HTTP status code 404).
   - `error` - there was an error in the PayID lookup request.
 For example, if the client provided an Accept request header that was invalid or missing.

-This data can be used to generate real-time charts.
+You can use this data to generate real-time charts.
 For example, this chart shows how many PayID address mappings exist in the system over time:
 ![PayID address mappings in system over time](/img/docs/payid_address_count.png)

 This chart shows the rate per minute of PayID lookup requests: